-If you work in a sales position or you run an e-commerce store, customer check-in calls can be a valuable tool.
-Checking in with a customer might get you a sale you wouldn’t land otherwise.
-A customer check-in call can also reveal customer pain points that you would otherwise miss.
+Whether you work in a sales position or run an e-commerce store, customer check-in calls can be a valuable tool.
+For one thing, checking in with a customer might get you a sale you wouldn’t land otherwise.
+For another, a customer check-in call can reveal customer pain points that you would otherwise miss.

 When it comes to wholesale customers, you need to be more hands-on than you might for retail users.
 Big purchases often require you to reach out directly to buyers so you can finalize them.
 A simple check-in call can translate into massive sales.

-In this article, we’ll discuss why check-in calls are a valuable use of your time and when not to use them.
+In this article, we’ll discuss why the check-in call is a valuable strategy for your wholesale business.
 We’ll also guide you through what points you should cover during the call.
 Let’s get right to it!

 Why Check-In Calls Are Worth Your Time

 One big issue with e-commerce is that the sales process can be very impersonal.
 With most stores, you never get to talk to a real person from the moment that the page loads to when the checkout is done.
 Even if the store offers live chat, chances are that you’re talking with a bot, and getting hold of a customer representative will be a challenge:

 The automated processes in e-commerce make it possible to scale sales in a way that most retail operations can’t match.
 You can make sales 24/7, even if there’s no one there to greet customers or to talk with them.

 Here’s the problem – a lot of customers prefer talking to someone versus just dealing with an online store.
 You might offer the products that they want, but they might have questions or doubts that need answers before you can make the sale.

 In some cases, those customers might not want to reach out to you.
 However, if you have their contact information, you can break the ice with a check-in call.
 With a wholesale store, you can collect leads and contact information using a simple registration form.